SelithK/scheduling-reset-bot/TERMS_OF_SERVICE.md

 # Terms of Service

-*Last updated: [DATE]*
+*Last updated: 09-24-2026*

-These Terms govern use of this Discord bot ("the Bot").
-Replace the bracketed parts, then delete this line.
+These Terms govern use of this Discord bot "scheduling-reset-bot".
 By adding the Bot to a server or using its commands, you agree to these Terms.

 ## What the Bot does